Scooters have emerged as an affordable and popular way to travel in the city, but there are unforeseen consequences of this trend.

 The Lime app’s terms of service include an arbitration agreement, in which a rider forfeits his rights to go to court and have a dispute heard by a judge or jury, the Dallas News reports.
 Users must also agree that they are a “competent operator” and that they “assume all responsibilities and risks for any injuries and/or medical conditions” that result from crashing while on a scooter.

 As shared bikes and scooters become more common in cities across Texas, accidents will unfortunately also become more common.
-Those involved in an accident, on either side, may benefit from the advice of the experienced attorneys at Evans Law Firm.
+Those involved in an accident, on either side, may benefit from the advice of the experienced vehicle accident attorneys at Evans Law Firm.
 Contact them today for a free consultation.